Maybe you’re one of the lucky ones. Your target market overwhelmingly chooses you over the competition because of your clear technical advantage.

 For example, suppose you are the only manufacturer selling commercial jets with a 10,000-mile-non-stop-flying process specification.
 Airlines with long-haul routes that buy this jet from you can offer direct flights to almost any destination.
 If tickets for direct flights sell for higher prices than flights with connections, your 10,000-mile-non-stop-flying specification improves the revenue-per-unit factor in the comprehensive value expression.
 Your value modeling would need to compare the economics of your direct-flight solution with your competitor’s connecting-flight solution.

 Better process specifications, however, do not automatically translate into higher value.
 Let’s take the same 10,000-mile-non-stop jet.
 But this time, your customer is a regional airline that only flies 1,500-mile and shorter routes.
 Several jet suppliers exist that can fly 1,500 miles non-stop.
 For this customer serving this market segment, your 10,000-mile-non-stop-flying specification is irrelevant.
-It doesn’t create any value compared to competitors’ jets with 1,500-mile-non-stop-flying specifications.
+Compared to competitors’ jets with 1,500-mile-non-stop-flying specifications, it doesn’t create any value.

 So, whenever you’re struggling to understand the impact a superior process specification has on customer value, ask and answer these two questions: